-Criterion 5.2: TOF management to ensure payment of wages to workers\ in accordance with all relevant labour legislations and rules.
-There is no discrimination among workers based on caste, religion, race, gender, region, etc.
+Criterion 5.2: TOF management to ensure payment of wages to workers in accordance with all relevant labour legislations and rules.
+There is no discrimination among workers based on caste, religion, gender, region, etc.

-Indicator 5.2.1: All workers shall be paid the legal minimum wage, whichever is higher, from one of the following wage schedules
+Indicator 5.2.1: All workers shall be paid the legal minimum wage from one of the following wage schedules

-- a) Minimum wages as designated by the Minimum Wages Act, 1948 - b) State Specific Wage Rates - c) MGNREGA Wage Rates - d) Any other 'legal' wage agreements with workers
+- a) Minimum wages as designated by the Minimum Wages Act, 1948

+- b) State Specific Wage Rates

+- c) MGNREGA Wage Rates

+- d) Any other wage agreements with workers

-Indicator 5.2.2: There shall be no discrimination among workers based on caste, religion, gender, region, race etc.
+Indicator 5.2.2: There shall be no discrimination among workers on the basis of caste, religion, gender, region etc.